RubDevs/RubDevs/README.md

 ### Hi there 👋

-I'm a Mexican developer and tech passionate, I'm learning new technologies every day and do my best to improve myself.
+I'm a Mexican Backend developer and tech passionate, I'm learning new things every day and do my best to improve myself.

 ### Tools and Skills